 Primary sources.
 Texts, images, documents, artifacts, anything, really, that provides an entryway to another time or place.
 These are not a direct transmission from the past, but documents that require interpretation.
-Some examples: an account of the "Black Hole of Calcutta," a photograph of Rio de Janeiro, the lighthouse of Jaffa, a wood block print of the war between China and Japan n 1894.
+Some examples: an account of the "Black Hole of Calcutta," a photograph of Rio de Janeiro, the lighthouse of Jaffa, a photograph of a Geisha.